Withdrawal and Return of Title IV Funds (R2T4) Policy

 The University of Detroit Mercy tuition/fee refund policy is separate from the federal regulations to return unearned aid.
 Whether or not a student receives a tuition/fee refund has no bearing on the amount he/she must repay to the federal aid programs.
 Please see the tuition refund policy on the Student Accounting website.

 A student’s withdrawal date is the earlier date of the following:

-- the last date of academically-related activity provided on the drop slip or by the instructors (if the date is provided by the student it may be verified with the instructors), or
+- The last date of academically-related activity provided on the drop slip or by the instructors (if the date is provided by the student it may be verified with the instructors).

 For online courses just logging on to Blackboard does not signify academic activity.